exioReed/certbot-regfish-hooks/README.md

 ### If that's version 2, where's version 1?

-This project started six years ago as the very first Python module one of my closest friends hacked together for educational purposes.
-Cerbot wasn't able to handle DNS challenges back then, so he came up with a hand-rolled ACME implementation and screen scraping interface for Regfish.
+In fact, this project started six years ago as the very first Python module one of my closest friends hacked together for educational purposes.
+Certbot wasn't able to handle DNS challenges back then, so he came up with a hand-rolled ACME implementation and screen scraping interface for Regfish.
 This tool, which has requested over 50 certificates for our purposes by now, is what we named _autocrt-dns_.

-It was rock-solid until the day Regfish changed their DNS pad for the better and _finally_ added an API to their product.
-This public repository is a complete rewrite of our first version.
-None of the initial code survived, but it still identifies itself with the user-agent autocrt, now in version 2, for sentimental reasons.
+It's been rock-solid until the day Regfish changed their DNS pad for the better and _finally_ added an API to their product in November 2024.
+This public repository is a complete rewrite of our first version, leaning towards Certbot's now well-established ACME implementation and focusing on DNS authorization.
+None of the initial code survived but for sentimental reasons, it still identifies itself with the user-agent _autocrt_, now in version 2.